|

 Read the La Voz Weekly (10/26/2010), La Voz Weekly (2/3/2011), ARTSHIFT San Jose, Spartan Daily,

-Mercury News, Monta Vista High School's El Estoque, Cupertino Patch, and examiner.com reviews
+Mercury News, Monta Vista High School's El Estoque, Cupertino Patch, and examiner.com reviews of this art exhibition.

 Read the La Voz Weekly coverage of the artists' reception.